This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 In addition, the Companies Act restricts transfer of shares of a company by a body or bodies corporate under the same management that holds in aggregate 10 per cent or more of the nominal value of the subscribed equity share capital of the company.
 Transfers that exceed the threshold require notification to the central government.
 The Companies Act also restricts the transfer of shares of a foreign company, having an established place of business in India.
 Bodies corporate that hold 10 per cent or more of the nominal value of the equity-share capital of such companies require approval of the central government prior to transferring any shares in such companies to an Indian citizen or a body corporate incorporated in India.
 The central government may direct that a transfer or acquisition should not be given effect if it is satisfied that as a result of such transfer a change in the controlling interest of the company is likely to take place and that such change would be prejudicial to the interest of the company or to the public interest.
 The above restrictions relating to transfer of shares would apply only if the acquirer of the shares is a dominant undertaking, or would become one by virtue of the acquisition or, in case of transfer of shares, the transferor is a dominant undertaking.
 Dominance means a 25 per cent or more share in the relevant market in the production, supply, distribution or control of the total goods that are produced, supplied, distributed or controlled in India or a substantial part thereof; or the provision or control of any services that are provided in India or any substantial part thereof.
 These provisions, however, do not apply to government companies, statutory corporations or financial institutions.

 Failure to comply with the provisions may attract penalties, which may extend to imprisonment for up to three years or a fine of up to 50,000 rupees, or both.
 The Companies Act also governs matters relating to a compromise or arrangement between an Indian company and its creditors or shareholders, or an amalgamation of two or more Indian companies.
 Such a compromise or arrangement must be sanctioned by the High Court possessing jurisdiction in the matter.
+With merger relating provisions of the Competition Act coming into force, the provisions under the Companies Act regarding acquisition and transfer of shares have become redundant.
+However, they remain in the statute and are required to be complied with until they are repealed.

 In matters relating to acquisition of shares of a listed company, the provisions of the Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations 1997 (the Takeover Code) are also applicable.